Peace Plan agreed ~

-Cyprus has not seen many refugees landing, partly because it is not in the Shengen area and rarely gives assylum.
+Cyprus has not seen many refugees landing, partly because it is not in the Shengen area and rarely gives asylum.
 The 115 refugees who landed at RAF Akrotiri in October have been rioting in protest at being kept in tents and not flown to the UK.

-Russia confirms position on Assad
+Russia confirms Assad position

 Russia's Foreign Affairs Minister has said it is not crucial that Assad remains in power, but it was a matter for the Syrian people to decide.
 On being asked if President Assad remaining in power was a matter of principle, Maria Zakharova said

-Absolutely Not, we have never said this.
+Absolutely not, we have never said this.

-US & Russian pilots communicate
+US & Russian pilots talk

 to train crews and ground services for incidents of dangerous proximity of aircraft

-Refugees trapped at border
+Family trapped at border

 Hundreds of Syrian refugees have been left stranded at a border crossing when Austria refused them access.
 Around 400 refugees were left in the open without light, heat or food and in very bad weather.
 The refugees had been accompanied to the Austrian border by Slovenian military on Monday and abandoned there.
-Eighty of the refugeess are young children, including a dozen or so babies.
+Eighty of the refugees are young children, including a dozen or so babies.
 They are being held behind barbed wire fences and razor wire by armed Austrian soldiers.

 Support for Free Syrian Army

 The Syrian Free Army rejected the offer of help from Russia saying "Only if they stop attacking our bases can we talk about future co-operation."
-The southern branch of the SFE said they did not turn down the offer, but were just rejecting it for now.
+The southern branch of the SFE said that they did not turn down the offer, but were just rejecting it for now.

-Israeli sailors save Arab refugees
+Israeli sailors save Arabs